 You can coat the drywall with only one primer coat, in the case of:

 - You are painting a white wall with any colors.
-Feel free to choose any from water-based or oil-based primer.
+Feel free to choose any from the water-based or oil-based primer.
 But always make sure to choose the one with high quality.

 Coat it with double primer, in the case of:

 - You are painting wooden walls which haven’t been primed yet.
 Without any primer, wooden walls are porous than unprimed drywall.
-If you don’t give it primer, that will result in blotching and easy-peeling.
+If you don’t give it a primer, that will result in blotching and easy-peeling.

-- You are painting dark-colored wall with a lighter color.
+- You are painting the dark-colored wall with a lighter color.
 Even with three coatings of wall-paint, the dark color will ‘haunt’ still if the wall isn’t coated well.
 Hence, priming the dark-colored wall twice will be enough to conceal the dark color.

-Hopefully that will answer your question about ‘how many coats of primer do I need?’.
+Hopefully, that will answer your question about ‘how many coats of primer do I need?’.
 Then what about painting wooden furniture?
 How many coats of primer will you need?

-In case of painting wooden furniture, you can also coat your furniture with a primer.
+In the case of painting wooden furniture, you can also coat your furniture with a primer.
 But how many coats of primer on wood furniture are considered enough?
 The answer is easy: only one layer of primer coating.
-But, you’ll need to give it several layers of paint coat.
+But, you’ll need to give it several layers of the paint coat.

-Then your new paint layer will be long lasting enough.
+Then your new paint layer will be long-lasting enough.
 Tips for painting the wooden furniture: make sure to paint it neatly by following the wood grain.
-However you can also paint it horizontally to avoid drips when following the vertical grain.
+However, you can also paint it horizontally to avoid drips when following the vertical grain.